INTRODUCTION TO ETHICS – SPRING 2019

 If you are a returning veteran and are experiencing cognitive and/or physical access issues in the classroom or on campus, please contact the Disability Services office for assistance at (361) 825-5816.

 ACADEMIC ADVISING: The College of Liberal Arts requires that students meet with an Academic Advisor as soon as they are ready to declare a major.
 Degree plans are prepared in the CLA Academic Advising Center.
 The University uses an online Degree Audit system.
 Any amendment must be approved by the Department Chair and the Office of the Dean.
 All courses and requirements specified in the final degree plan audit must be completed before a degree will be granted.
 The CLA Academic Advising Office is located in Driftwood #203.
-For more information please call 361-825-3466 or log onto http://cla.tamucc.edu/advising/.
+For more information please call 361-825-3466.

-DROPPING CLASS: I hope that you never find it necessary to drop this or any other class.
+DROPPING A CLASS: I hope that you never find it necessary to drop this or any other class.
 However, events can sometimes occur that make dropping a course necessary or wise.
 Please consult with your academic advisor, the Financial Aid Office, and me, before you decide to drop this course.
 Should dropping the course be the best course of action, you must initiate the process to drop the course by going to the Student Services Center and filling out a course drop form.
 Just stopping attendance and participation WILL NOT automatically result in your being dropped from the class.
-April 6th, 2018 is the last day to drop a class with an automatic grade of “W” this term.

 Readings: Rachels, chapter 1.